mustakimdurvesh/drop-sum/README.md

 **Drop a link.
 Get the point.**

 DropSum is an AI-powered article summarizer.
 Paste any article URL and get a concise 3–5 sentence summary in seconds — no reading required.
+Just go to https://drop-sum.vercel.app/.

 ---